 - Does data collection impose high pressure on a database?

-- No, the data collection process does not impose a high pressure on a database server.
-The process consists of read operations and only the getDDL operation consumes CPU resources.
+- No, the data collection process does not impose high pressure on a database.
+The process consists of only read operations.
+Only the getDDL operation consumes CPU resources.
 However, we recommend that you collect data during off-peak hours to increase the collection speed.
 Otherwise, a connection timeout error may occur.
 If such an error occurs, you must recollect the data.

 - What kind of data does Database Collector collect?
 Is the amount of collected data large?

 - Database Collector collects statistics from Oracle databases.
 The statistics include data definition language (DDL) statements and SQL statements.
 The amount of collected data depends on the number and size of your database objects and the size of SQL statements.
 In most cases, the amount of collected data is less than 1 GB.